Peanhua/plortz/documentation/testing.md

 ### Measuring
 The duration of executing the tools by commands are calculated using [java.time.Instant.now()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Instant.html#now()), which uses system clock.
 System clock can go backwards and the resolution is not guaranteed, in practice the resolution on this computer and Java implementation is fine enough for the measuring purposes here.
 The possibility of clock going backwards is also ignored.

 The graphical user interface uses JavaFX which runs two or more threads, one thread for the application and one or more threads for the renderer and media, see [JavaFX architecture](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-architecture.htm#A1107438).
 When the program executes a command the terrain is updated, the JavaFX scene is updated, and the program calculates the time used.
 The user interface is then rendered a bit later in the other thread(s).
-The amount of time spent rendering is significant, but is not visible in the timing information obtained by the program.
+The amount of time spent rendering is significant in 3d view, but is not visible in the timing information obtained by the program.
 Because the user interface is not responding while the rendering is performed, it must also be measured and taken into account.
 This is done using the built-in logger by starting with "javafx.pulseLogger=true".
 Example output of the pulse logger:
 ```
 PULSE: 1 [0ms:276ms]
 T19 (0 +143ms): CSS Pass